KGTopologyToolbox walk-through

 Node-level analysis

 The method node_degree_summary provides a summary of the degrees of each individual node in the knowledge graph.
-The returned dataframe is indexed on the node ID.
+The returned DataFrame is indexed on the node ID.

 • h_degree is the number of edges coming out from the node;